richadd79/Building-Airflow-Data-Pipeline-with-AWS-S3-and-Snowflake/README.md

     STAGE : s3_stage

-All these are sql statements can be found inside worksheet foler, in the `ticketsDB_worksheet.sql`
+All these sql statements can be found inside the worksheet foler, in `ticketsDB_worksheet.sql`

 # ETL Batch Processing
-The ETL Pipeline was designed to schedlle and load multipe csv files in an S3 Bucket directory to table in Snowflake Database.
+The ETL Pipeline was designed to schedlle and load multipe csv files in an S3 Bucket directory to tables in Snowflake Database.
-Thw whole ETL creates the required tables in Snowflake DB, reads csv data from the tickets_data files in S3 Bucket, from there programmatically processes it and loads the them into 5 analytical tables Snowflake using Python and SQL.
+With the required tables created in Snowflake DB, the ETL pipeline reads csv data from the tickets_data files in S3 Bucket, from there programmatically processes it and loads them into 5 analytical tables in Snowflake using Python and SQL.
-The tables where the data is aloaded in the database are `users`, `venue`, `category`, `date`, `event`,and `listing`.
+The Snowflake tables where the data is loaded to are: `users`, `venue`, `category`, `date`, `event`,and `listing`.

 # Conclusion